Skip to main content

 If your first-wave markets are close calls, use a short operator review to pressure-test rail choice, controls, and fallback rules before committing rollout budget: Talk with Gruv.

 Start with rails where you can verify corridor-specific pricing and compliance conditions before launch.
-In this evidence set, Wise is the clearest starting point because it publishes detailed pricing and a regulator-standardized pricing document.
-This section does not provide enough comparable data to rank Payoneer or PayPal.
+Wise is the clearest starting point because it publishes detailed pricing and a regulator-standardized pricing document.
+Confirm comparable data for Payoneer or PayPal directly with each provider before ranking them.

 This section cannot support credible settlement-time ranges across providers.
 The grounded fee signals here are the published Wise pricing points: sending fees shown from 0.57%, depending on currency, plus fixed receive fees including 6.11 USD for USD wire/Swift, 2.16 GBP for GBP Swift, and 2.39 EUR for EUR Swift.
 For Payoneer, PayPal, and broader wire fee or settlement-time ranges, use current provider quotes or pilot data.